Jack It Up! Lift a Load Using Hydraulics

 - Could air be used to lift loads instead of liquid?
 Why or why not?

-- What is the difference between the master piston and the slave piston?
+- What is the difference between the primary piston and the secondary piston?

 - Hodanbosi, C. (1996, August).
 Pascal's principle and hydraulics.
 National Aeronautics and Space Administration.
 Retrieved March 20, 2012.